Kev9527/hello-world/README.md

 # hello-world
-The first step to be the king of the world, haha.
+The first step is to learn like a machine.